-The Formatt 3 x 3" Combination 85/Neutral Density (ND) 0.9 Filter is a combination of an 85 Color Conversion and Neutral Density filter.
+The Formatt Hitech 3 x 3" Combination 85/ND 0.9 Filter is a combination of an 85 color conversion and neutral density filter.

 The 85 Series will produce natural colors when shooting with tungsten film outdoors.
 Using tungsten film in daylight will produce a bluish cast in the photograph.

-Neutral Density filters have several uses and offer the possibility to achieve otherwise unachievable results.
-ND filters appear grey and reduce the amount of light reaching the film.
+Neutral density filters have several uses and offer the possibility to achieve otherwise unachievable results.
+They appear gray and reduce the amount of light reaching the film.
 They have no effect on color balance.

 Often it is necessary or desirable to balance the light intensity in one part of a scene with another.
 This is especially true in situations where you don't have total light control, as in bright contrasty landscapes.
 Exposing for the foreground will produce a washed-out, over-exposed sky while exposing for the sky will leave the foreground dark and under-exposed.
 This filter enables cloud detail to be kept correctly exposed in the picture.